alanvalejo/rgcli/README.md

 **About**

 This is an alternative Python implementation of graph construction method RGCLI (Robust Graph that Considers Labeled Instances), published by Berton and Lopes (2016) [1].
-The implementation is based on Kd-tree and Multi-threading and is faster than the original described in the paper, specially for large data sets.
+The implementation is based on kd-tree and Multi-threading and is faster than the original described in the paper, specially for large data sets.

 **Usage**